What’s new in v1.5.12

 Streaming lifecycle

-Design the UI around in-progress, completed, and interrupted answer states.
+Design the UI around in-progress, completed, interrupted, and degraded answer states.

 Context binding